Landlord problems? The Student Guide to avoiding and solving common problems

 • View as much of the property as you can online – some places will offer Skype viewings for example

-• Visit www.accommodationforstudents.com and read the reviews – many of the landlords that advertise on AFS have had testimonials from their students, which is the next best way of getting feedback on your potential landlord
+• Visit www.accommodationforstudents.com and read the reviews – many of the landlords that advertise on Accommodation for Students have had testimonials from their students, which is the next best way of getting feedback on your potential landlord

 2. Accreditation and membership